ssuttles-usgs/wavelab/documentation/notebooks/storm-tide.md

 ### Calculating Water Level

 For assessing either storm surge or Storm-Tide, the choices are either Linear Wave Theory or the Hydrostatic method.
 This software was developed in the context of our Storm-Tide monitoring program.
-The instruments that are depolyed are either pre-bracketed, on the side of piers for example, or installed ad-hoc to systematically capture the most useful data possible.
+The instruments that are deployed are either pre-bracketed, on the side of piers for example, or installed ad-hoc to systematically capture the most useful data possible.
 The sites are typically are not very deep in the associated water-bodies, therefore the most accurate method to use would be the Hydrostatic method.
 The equation is straight-forward as follows:

 $`\Huge \frac{\psi}{\rho * \mu}`$ <br /><br />
 Where: <br />